aidandenlinger/autocopr/README.md

 ### The `autocopr.py` Script
-The `autocopr.py` script checks all `.spec` files in the given directory and updates the files.
+The `autocopr.py` script checks all `.spec` files in the given directory and updates the versions to the latest Github Release.
 This doesn't need to be integrated with CI - this can be run locally to update any compatible spec files automatically.

 #### Install